-- eat or drink 15-20 grams of rapid acting carbohydrate - wait 15-20 minutes, preferably, (but not longer than 60 min) and check blood sugar again - if blood sugar is less than 100 mg/dl, repeat treatment
+- eat or drink 15-20 grams of rapid acting carbohydrate - wait 15-20 minutes, preferably, (but not longer than 60 min) and check blood sugar again.
+Repeat treatment as needed.

 Always consider where the insulin is in terms of peak and duration.
 A blood sugar of 70 when the insulin is "peaking" will require more carbohydrate to correct, than a blood sugar of 70 when the insulin is almost at the end of its action.
 When treating low blood sugar, consider exercise.
 If the hypoglycemic event follows exercise, more carbohydrate may be required to achieve euglycemia.
 Young children may require less carbohydrate to correct lows because of their small body size.
 (5-10 grams of rapid acting carbohydrate may be enough.)